Varriount/lazy_rest/docs/nimrod_usage.rst

 Extensions
 ==========

-If you are rendering a reST file which contains a code block, and the code block specifies a syntax highlight language not supported by `Nimrod's highlite module <http://nimrod-lang.org/highlite.html>`_, then `Prism
+If you are rendering a |rst| file which contains a code block, and the code block specifies a syntax highlight language not supported by `Nimrod's highlite module <http://nimrod-lang.org/highlite.html>`_, then `Prism
 <http://prismjs.com>`_ will be embedded in an attempt to prettify the code